This blog may contain affiliate links. Read our disclosure policy for more info.

 After you’re done they will help you warm up with a cup of hot chocolate and a small snack.
 The $101 CAD for this awesome experience is well worth it if you ask me!

-There is also a winter nighttime Johnston Canyon tour that gives you a truly magical experience as you will meander the trail with headlamps guiding your steps.
+To up the romance a bit, this winter nighttime Johnston Canyon tour gives you a truly magical experience as you meander the trail with headlamps guiding your steps.
 You might be thinking, what is there to see at night?
 Well, imagine how much the frozen waterfalls will sparkle when the light hits them!
 This tour is the same price as the daytime version and also includes a snack and hot chocolate.

 11. Take the chairlift up to Mt Norquay